History of Washington, D.C.: Plan of the City of Washington

 L'Enfant's plan included a system of canals, one of which would travel near the western side of the Capitol at the base of Jenkins Hill.
-To be filled by the waters of Tiber Creek (also named "Goose Creek") and James Creek, the canal system would traverse the center of the city and would enter both the Potomac River and the Eastern Branch (see: Washington City Canal).
+To be filled by the waters of Tiber Creek, also named "Goose Creek", and James Creek, the canal system would traverse the center of the city and entered both the Potomac River and the Eastern Branch.

 On June 22, L'Enfant presented his first plan for the federal city to the President.
 On August 19, he appended a new map to a letter that he sent to the President.

 President Washington retained one of L'Enfant's plans, showed it to Congress, and later gave it to the three Commissioners.
 The survey map may be one that L'Enfant appended to his August 19 letter to the President.

 L'Enfant subsequently entered into a number of conflicts with the three commissioners and others involved in the enterprise.
-During a contentious period in February 1792, Andrew Ellicott, who had been conducting the original boundary survey of the future District of Columbia (see: Boundary Markers of the Original District of Columbia) and the survey of the federal city under the direction of the Commissioners, informed the Commissioners that L'Enfant had not been able to have the city plan engraved and had refused to provide him with the original plan (of which L'Enfant had prepared several versions).
+During a contentious period in February 1792, Andrew Ellicott, who had been conducting the original boundary survey of the future District of Columbia and the survey of the federal city under the direction of the Commissioners, informed the Commissioners that L'Enfant had not been able to have the city plan engraved and had refused to provide him with the original plan (of which L'Enfant had prepared several versions).